HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 ```

 - Compiling and installing GDAL
-	1. To do so download and decompress it using the following commands
+	1. To do so download and decompress it using the following commands:

 	```bash
 	$ wget http://download.osgeo.org/gdal/1.10.1/gdal-1.10.1.tar.gz